Adaptive Probabilistic Skyline Analytics for Mobile Edge-Cloud Systems via State-Aware Deep Reinforcement Learning: System Model and Problem Definition

 \subsection{Uncertain Data Stream and Statistical Assumptions}

-Consider a distributed Internet of Everything (IoE) environment where a set of spatially distributed edge nodes, denoted as $\mathcal{E} = \{e_1, e_2, \dots, e_K\}$, continuously collect sensor readings from the physical world.
+Consider a distributed IoE environment where a set of spatially distributed edge nodes, denoted as $\mathcal{E} = \{e_1, e_2, \dots, e_K\}$, continuously collect sensor readings from the physical world.
 Due to inherent sensing noise, transmission errors, and privacy-preserving perturbations, the collected data is inherently uncertain.

 We model each uncertain object $u^{(i)}$ generated at edge node $e_i$ as a set of discrete instances $u^{(i)} = \{u^{(i)}_1, u^{(i)}_2, \dots, u^{(i)}_m\}$.
 Here, each instance $u^{(i)}_j \in \mathbb{R}^d$ represents a possible state of the object in a $d$-dimensional feature space, associated with an existence probability $P(u^{(i)}_j)$.
 To ensure statistical consistency within the probability space, we enforce the following normalization constraint: